gvsulib/library-Status/README.md

 I'm assuming here that you have a server somewhere that not only has PHP and MySQL, but also Git.
 I also assume you know a bit about ssh, and that you have [Git ssh keys](https://help.github.com/articles/generating-ssh-keys) set up on your server.
 If that doesn't make sense, you can shoot me an email or maybe try the other installation method.

-1. Fork the [Library Status repository](http://github.com/gvsulib/library-Status), so that you have a version in your own Github account.
-(If you don't have an account, you'll need to sign up for one.
-It's free!).
-If "forking" doesn't make any sense to you, don't worry!
-Github has excellent online help, and [they will walk you through it](https://help.github.com/articles/fork-a-repo).
-2. Now you'll want to ssh in to your server, and navigate to the parent directory of where you want the status app to live.
-3. Clone your new fork of the library status app, replacing YOUR_USERNAME with your Git username:

-    `git clone git@github.com:YOUR_USERNAME/library-Status.git`

-4. Now you'll need to create the MySQL database.
-Call it 'status', or something else if you'd like.
-5. In your browser, navigate to the folder that you cloned the repo into.
+1. Fork this repo into your GitHub acccount, and clone it on to your server.
+2. Navigate to the app in your browser.
-6. If you see the following in your browser, you're in good shape:
+3. If you see the following in your browser, you're in good shape:
 ![Installation Wizard](resources/img/install.png)
-6. Follow the instructions in the installation wizard.
+4. Follow the instructions in the installation wizard.
-7. Once complete, you should be at your main Library Status homepage.
+5. Once complete, you should be at your main Library Status homepage.
 Feel free to log in and start using your new Library Status Monitor!
 ### Further Configuration

 ----